javascript-tutorial/en.javascript.info/6-async/03-promise-chaining/article.md

 let promise = fetch(url);
 ```

 This makes a network request to the `url` and returns a promise.
-The promise resolves with a `response` object when the remote server responds with headers, but before the full response is downloaded.
+The promise resolves with a `response` object when the remote server responds with headers, but *before the full response is downloaded*.

-To read the full response, we should call a method `response.text()`: it returns a promise that resolves  when the full text downloaded from the remote server, and has that text as a result.
+To read the full response, we should call a method `response.text()`: it returns a promise that resolves  when the full text downloaded from the remote server, with that text as a result.

 The code below makes a request to `user.json` and loads its text from the server: